Quick Quote

 Known in the trade as "racking out", if just one corner of the shipping container isn't level the container will twist slightly which causes the doors to go out of alignment, making them difficult to use.
 This is made worse if the load inside the container is unevenly distributed.
 Soft ground, such as grass will cause the corners of the container to sink in, which also causes racking out.

 Standing your container on a hard, level surface prevents these problems, but of course, we understand that this is not always an option.
 Many of our customers will want to place their shipping containers in fields and gardens, on grassy terrain.
-This is possible with a few options.
+If this is the case then it's important to make sure the bottom of the container is raised slightly from the ground.
+Not only does this prevent sinking, but will protect the underside of the container from rapid deterioration caused by permanently sitting in wet, muddy puddles with no airflow to dry it out .
+This is possible with a few options and careful preparation pre-delivery.

 How to prevent a container from racking out